-The Emergency Food Assistance Program (TEFAP) is a means-tested federal program that provides food commodities at no cost to Americans in need of short-term hunger relief through emergency food providers like food banks, pantries, soup kitchens, and shelters.
+The Emergency Food Assistance Program (TEFAP) is a means-tested federal program that provides food commodities at no cost to Americans in need of short-term hunger relief through food providers like emergency food pantries, food banks, soup kitchens and shelters.

 USDA makes commodity foods available to States for distribution to low-income people through emergency food providers.
 USDA also provides States with funding to assist with a small amount the storage and distribution costs for TEFAP commodities.
 The amount of food and funds a State receives is based on a formula which takes into account state poverty and unemployment rates.